 "Allowable Expenses" are any Medically Necessary charges for Hospital, Medical, Dental and Vision benefits and services covered in whole or in part by this Plan (except Life Insurance and Accidental Death & Accidental Dismemberment) and any other plan covering the person making the claim.
-Expenses not covered by any plan to which a person belongs are not Allowable Expenses, for example, charges for personal comfort items, such as television rental in the Hospital.
+Expenses not covered by any plan which covers a person are not Allowable Expenses, for example, charges for personal comfort items, such as television rental in the Hospital.